-I thank the members of the ILS Sport Commission's Technical & Rules Committee and all other contributors for their dedication in composing this competition manual.
-I also thank all members of the Sport Commission for their constant endeavours to promote international lifesaving competitions around the world.
+On behalf of the ILS Board of Directors, I thank the members and member organisations of the ILS Sport Commission, Committees and Working Groups for their dedication in composing this competition manual, and for their constant endeavours to promote international lifesaving competitions around the world.

-I congratulate ILS member lifesaving organisations on the continuing growth in participation in lifesaving sport and the ILS world championships.
+I congratulate ILS member organisations on the continuing growth in participation in lifesaving sport and the ILS Regional and World Lifesaving Championships.

-Alan B. Whelpton AO President, International Life Saving Federation
+Dr. Steve Beerman, M.D.
+President, International Life Saving Federation

-PREFACE TO THE FOURTH EDITION
+PREFACE TO THE FIFTH EDITION

-ILS updates and publishes each edition of the ILS Competition Manual at least 12 months prior to the next world championships.
+ILS publishes each edition of the ILS Competition Manual at least 12 months prior to the next world championships.
 Each edition benefits from the learning at the previous World Lifesaving Championships.
-This fourth edition has been influenced by the experience of organisers, competitors, coaches and officials at Rescue 2006 in Geelong and Lorne, Australia, and this edition applies to the 2008 World Lifesaving Championships in Berlin and Warnemünde, Germany.
+This fifth edition has been influenced by the experience of organisers, competitors, coaches and officials at Rescue 2008 in Berlin and Warnemünde, Germany and applies to Rescue 2010 in Alexandria, Egypt.

-Experience continues to be an excellent teacher.
 In this edition, the ILS Technical & Rules Committee made these significant changes: